zgrzebnickij/USBstick/README.md

 * Each meme is used only once
 * Function take exactly 2 arguments _usb_size_ and _memes_
 * Function _calculate_ is in file _main.py_
-* In case of many solutions function returns that one with less amount of memes

 ## Author